 To Montezuma and Back in a Day

-Montezuma is one of the most accessible ghost towns near Keystone and nearly any two-wheel-drive cars can get there.
+Montezuma is one of the most accessible ghost towns in Colorado and is located near Keystone and nearly any two-wheel-drive cars can get there.
 Once you’ve arrived, you’ll enjoy one of the most complete and most realistic glimpses into Colorado’s colorful mining past.

 Situated at nearly 10,000 feet elevation, Keystone was founded around 1865 by mining prospectors who braved the 13,000 foot peaks of Loveland Pass to cash in on the local silver mining boom.
 By 1880, Montezuma was the largest town in the region, but when silver prices fell, the population dwindled.
 Over a century later, only a few dozen summer residents remain in homes built among weathered ruins that include a general store and a school house still in use by locals.